TweetDeck for Android, iOS and Air

 The Air version was upgraded to HTML 5 (basically the same as Chrome) when Twitter acquired TweetDeck.
 It is not the old TweetDeck Air that we used to love or hate.
 Version 0.38.2 is the last Adobe Air version.

 I didn’t miss the Adobe Air version too much because I stopped using it years ago.
 I don’t know why some people can’t move on.
-The only feature that I miss in TweetDeck Air, which is still useful today, is the “Include @replies from friends to others” feature that enables you to see all conversation even if you are not following the friend of your friends.
+The only feature that I miss in TweetDeck Air, which is still useful today, is the “[email protected] from friends to others” feature that enables you to see all conversation even if you are not following the friend of your friends.
 If you want to stalk your friend or monitor all conversation happening on Twitter then you’ll need it but why meddle in between conversations when it doesn’t concern you?
 I don’t have a strong opinion on why you should bother so I am fine without it.

 TweetDeck HTML 5 and TweetDeck for Chrome is the best Twitter client for desktop because it doesn’t hog your computer resources and most of the features of the original TweetDeck Air is still there with additional innovations like the combined timeline columns for multiple accounts.